 Mio’s 4th album “Flor Criolla” (2010) features her alongside legendary Uruguayan pianist Hugo Fattoruso and was her debut in Spanish-speaking countries.
 Since 2010 she has toured throughout 6 countries in South America and recorded her 5th album “Compas del Sur,”(2011) in Uruguay and Argentina.

-Mio Matsuda`s most recent project is “Creole Nippon.”
+Mio Matsuda’s most recent project is “Creole Nippon.”
 Therein she sheds light upon obscure and lesser-known Japanese folk songs, including the songs of Japanese immigrants amid the wider world in places such as Brazil, Peru and Hawaii.
-In December 2014, she released her first Book with CD “Creole Nippon, A Journey Through The Memories Of Songs.”
-As an “earthling living in Japan,” the life force with which she crosses all borders is inspiring.
+Her first Book with CD “Creole Nippon, A Journey Through The Memories Of Songs”(2014) has been highly acclaimed and gave birth to two YTV documentary programs of musical research conducted by her.
+As an “earthling living in Japan,” she transcends all borders of musical genres, time and space.
 The spirit of the communities she has traveled through is alive in her voice, uniting the world and connecting listeners with unique and startling power.